Fresno police still looking for answers in the murder of Jovanni Boyd one year later

-FRESNO, Calif (KSEE) – Thanksgiving will never be the same for the Boyd family.
+FRESNO, Calif.
+(KGPE) – Thanksgiving will never be the same for the Boyd family.

 It’s been one year since 23-year-old Jovanni Boyd Fresno man was gunned down as he sat inside his vehicle at the Fig Garden Village Apartments.